Denefa/bemlops-LoRa32/README.md

 Disadvantage of this workaround are: \
  - can send only 8 variables/sensor data \
  - it requires to manually type in a sensor key to URL path \

+# Future improvments
+- find a way to send POST requests directly from TTN to BEEP/Bob servers
+- add sensor integration and send real sensor data in payload